-According to The International Dermal Institute, face mapping is a traditional Chinese medicine.
-It is used to determine inner imbalances and stresses on the body by relating each area of the face to a section internally.
+According to The International Dermal Institute, face mapping is a form of traditional Chinese medicine.
+It is used to determine internal imbalances and stresses on the body by relating each area of the face to a section internally.
 Breakouts are typically associated with short-term imbalances which means they’re easy to treat with the right information.

-The forehead is linked to your digestive system – from the bladder to the intestines.
-To banish blemishes from this area make sure you’re getting enough antioxidants (such as green tea, leafy green vegetables), plenty of fibre and keeping hydrated.
+The forehead is linked to your digestive system, from the bladder to the intestines.
+To banish blemishes from this area make sure you’re eating enough antioxidants.
+Antioxidants such as green tea, leafy green vegetables, plenty of fibre and keeping hydrated.

-This section of your face is tied to the kidneys.
+This section of your face is linked to your kidneys.
 Puffy eyes are a typical sign that you are dehydrated.
-Other signs could be dark under eye circles and blemishes in the area.
-Make sure to get your 8 glasses a day and cut back on caffeine and salt (both dehydrating) to see if you can’t improve your complexion.
+Other symptoms could be dark under eye circles and blemishes in the area.
+Make sure to get your eight glasses a day and cut back on caffeine and salt (both dehydrating) to see if you can’t improve your complexion.

-The cheeks are generally associated with your lungs so practicing deep breathing exercises in the morning is a good way to freshen their appearance.
-If you’re only breaking out on one side of your face there may be something else at play.
+The cheeks are generally associated with your lungs so practising deep breathing exercises in the morning is an excellent way to freshen their appearance.
+If you’re only breaking out on one side of your face, there may be something else at play.
 The right cheek suggests you’re indulging in too much sugar so try cutting back on the sweet treats.
 The left cheek might have something to do with too much dairy in your diet.
 Detoxing with alkaline foods such as broccoli, cucumber and ginger can work wonders for a less than luscious cheek area.

-If your blemishes are sneaking down onto your neck then you’re most likely dealing with a lot of stress.
+If your blemishes are sneaking down onto your neck, then you’re most likely dealing with a lot of stress.
 Mediation and relaxation are of utmost importance for you right now.
-The neck is also linked to the immune system so this could be a sign your body is fighting off an illness.
-Take these breakouts as the first sign you may be getting sick and practice a little extra TLC so you don’t find yourself bedridden in a few days time.
+The neck is linked to the immune system, so this could be a sign your body is fighting off an illness.
+Take these breakouts as the first sign you may be getting sick and practice a little extra TLC, so you don’t find yourself bedridden in a few days time.